 Implied in GBS is greater aggregation and leveraging of common information technology (IT) and business processes, models and leading practices to deliver these services more efficiently and effectively than in the past.

 As the name implies, this is often done on a global scale, using multiple service delivery models including elements of shared services,outsourcing and, increasingly, cloud solutions.

-In late 2011, KPMG LLP U.S. (KPMG) began conducting an ongoing series of research initiatives in which we interview global business services leaders at leading Global 500 and FORTUNE 1000 companies.
+In 2012, KPMG LLP U.S. (KPMG) has conducted ongoing research initiatives based on interviews with Global Business Services leaders at Global 500 and FORTUNE 1000 companies.

-Our initial goal was a deep understanding of:
+Our initial goal was a deep understanding of the following:

 Five characteristics stand out as being critical to organizations driving business efficiency and value through the use of GBS: